ellisjoe/GlassOCR/README.md

 * Translating the pictures into text can benefit from more preprocessing
-* The GDK (Glass Development Kit) does not provide many of the standard APIs that the Android SDK does, so without a dedicated phone application Glass isn't able to easily do things like text or email
+* The GDK (Glass Development Kit) does not provide many of the standard APIs that the Android SDK does, so without a dedicated phone application Glass isn't able to easily do things like text or email (which is why Twillio is being used to send texts directly from Glass).